 With your verified account, you can:

-Instead of managing multiple providers, everything is available in one platform.
-For example, you can receive a payment in EUR, hold the balance, and later send USD to a supplier’s bank account in Mexico; all from the same interface.
+Instead of managing multiple providers, everything is available on one platform.
+For example, you can receive a payment in EUR, hold the balance, and then later send USD to a supplier’s bank account in Mexico.
+This is all possible from the same interface.

 When you transfer money to a bank account in another country, you’ll need a few key details to make sure it arrives correctly.
 Whether you’re paying a vendor, contractor, or business partner, accuracy matters.